tsogkas/amat/README.md

 - Modify *diskPatch()/patchEncoding()* so that they take into account out of border pixels?
 - Consider grouping _triplets_ of Lab values instead of each channel individually.

-**drawHistGradOnFigureInteractive()**
-- Combine reconstruction error and maximality error into the visualization